10 days from £4270pp plus international flights.

 Guide price from (pp sharing): £4270 (ex. international flights)

 Price notes: 2019 guide price pp sharing: 25 May - 30 2019 June £4270.
 1 July – 31 October £4522.

 Meet and greet in Lusaka airport on initial arrival; domestic flights from Lusaka-Mfuwe-Lusaka-Livingstone-Lusaka; airport transfers at Mfuwe and Livingstone; twin share accommodation; full board at Kafunta River Lodge and Island Bushcamp; breakfast at Waterberry Lodge; twice daily game viewing at activities at Kafunta and Island Bushcamp, inhouse activities per day at Waterberry Lodge from the following: Victoria Falls visit, river cruise, fishing, island picnic, guided village visit, guided birdwatching, guided town and market tour

 International flights and taxes; visa; drinks; meals not shown; activities in Livingstone; tips; personal expenses, entry fee to Victoria Falls ($30)

-Getting there: This trips begins in Mfuwe, Zambia and ends in Livingstone, Zambia.
+This trips begins in Mfuwe, Zambia and ends in Livingstone, Zambia.
 Ideally this most conveniently fits in with flying into Lusaka, then departing from Livingstone via Johannesburg.
 If you fly in and out of Lusaka you will need an overnight in Lusaka on your last night due to flight timings.

 Departure dates: As a private tailor made holiday you can take this at any time you like, subject to availability and camp open times.
 The bushcamp on this Zambia safari is open from about end of May to the end of October.